June 08 - 10:00

 Residential Mural One-Year Pilot Program Update and Next Steps

-File No. ACS2022-PIE-GEN-0009 - City Wide Committee recommendations That Council: Receive the 2021 Residential Mural One-Year Pilot Program Update; Approve the amendments to the Residential Murals By-law, as per Document 1; broadening the By-law scope to permit murals in all zones beyond residential; renaming the document to the “Ottawa Mural By-law”; and Approve extending the Mural Pilot for an additional year ending May 1, 2023, after which the Ottawa Mural By-law and program would be... (cont)
+File No. ACS2022-PIE-GEN-0009 - City Wide Committee recommendations That Council: Receive the 2021 Residential Mural One-Year Pilot Program Update; Approve the amendments to the Residential Murals By-law, as per Document 1; broadening the By-law scope to permit murals in all zones beyond residential; renaming the document to the “Ottawa Mural By-law”; and Approve extending the Mural Pilot for an additional year ending May 1, 2023, after which the Ottawa Mural By-law and program would become permanent.

 City Clerk – Summary of Oral and Written Public Submissions